pmh0731/DrugToxicityPrediction/README.md

 # DrugToxicityPrediction

-`drug_toxicity_predictor.py` is a Python script designed for evaluating drug toxicity based on chemical structure and biological target features.
-It supports both performance evaluation on a predefined dataset and prediction for new drug candidates.
+`drug_toxicity_predictor.py` is a Python script designed for evaluating drug toxicity based on biological target features (GPD) and chemical structure.
+It supports both performance evaluation on a dataset used in the paper (Park et al., 2025) and prediction for new drug candidates.

 ## Setup Instructions